-Another incredible activity to do near Bilbao is visiting Gaztelugatxe, a small island that became very popular since its appearance in Game of Thrones in which was referred to as “Dragonstone.”
+Another incredible activity to do near Bilbao is visiting Gaztelugatxe, a small island that became very popular since its appearance in Game of Thrones which was referred to as “Dragonstone.”

 A less common but great city break is Girona.
 Most travellers tend to visit Girona on a day trip from Barcelona, however, this Catalan city has a special charm and beautiful sights to discover in two or even three days.